WillSyd2023/financial-data-backend-2/README.md

 *   **Concurrent-Safe Metadata Updates**: To avoid race conditions when scaling the processor, all metadata updates are performed within a single `UpdateOne` command. **MongoDB guarantees atomicity for operations that modify a single document.** By using atomic operators like `$inc` and `$max` together in one operation, we ensure that `tradeCount` and ``lastTradeAt`` are updated as a single, uninterruptible unit, making data more consistent without complex application-level locking.
     *   *Reference: [MongoDB Documentation on Atomicity](https://www.mongodb.com/docs/manual/core/write-operations-atomicity/)*

+*   **Graceful Shutdown for Data Integrity**: The stateful `go-processor` implements graceful shutdown.
+It catches the `SIGINT` or `SIGTERM` signal, allowing it to finish processing its in-flight Kafka message and persist the data before exiting.
+This prevents message re-processing on restart and ensures at-least-once delivery is handled cleanly.

 *   **Clean Architecture API**: The REST API is built following Clean Architecture principles, separating concerns into `Handler`, `Usecase (Service)`, and `Repository` layers.
 This makes the code organised, maintainable, and highly testable.

 *   **Robust API Design with Custom Middleware**: The API is protected by a chain of custom Gin middleware.
 A **request timeout middleware** actively races handler execution against a timer, protecting the server from slow downstream operations like MongoDB’s cloud database suddenly malfunctioning.
 A **centralised error middleware** catches all application-level errors and context cancellations, ensuring the API always returns a clean, predictable JSON error response.